Formasitchijoh/Formasitchijoh/README.md

-- 👋 Hi, I’m Formasit Chijoh Fokunang, a Software Engineer
+- 👋 Hi, I’m Formasit, a Software Engineer
 - 👀 I’m interested in Open source, Web Performance , Blockchain technology and Personal development
-- 🌱 The main technologies i use are Typescript, NextJs, React, React Native and NodeJs
+- 🌱 The main technologies I use are Typescript, Python, Php and VueJS
 - 💞️ I’m looking to collaborate on any project I can learn from and improve
 - 📫 How to reach me through formasitf@gmail.com